quarkusio/quarkus/jakarta/README.md

 - commit in this branch
 - then sync the branch and run the migration scripts in the separate `quarkus-jakarta` repository

-Note that the `transform.sh` script will remove all `999-SNAPSHOT` Quarkus artifacts that are in your local Maven repository.

 That way, you can easily reinitialize your `quarkus-jakarta` copy after having attempted a migration.

+Note that the `transform.sh` script replaces the `999-SNAPSHOT` version with `999-jakarta-SNAPSHOT` and will remove all `999-jakarta-SNAPSHOT` Quarkus artifacts that are in your local Maven repository.

 You can for instance use the following approach: